jpaulm/drawfbp/README.md

 #### Latest release is v2.15.9.
 This jar file is now available and can be obtained by searching Maven for "drawfbp" (without quotes), or by looking in Releases.

-As of Release v2.15.10, DrawFBP requires the "math.geom2d" jar file - see below.
+As of Release v2.15.10 (under construction), DrawFBP requires the "math.geom2d" jar file - see below.

 Description
 -----------